Skip to main content

 Each researcher is obliged to report the publication of her or his articles, theses, monographs produced as a result of research in the Archives; in addition, a copy of each publication must be delivered to the archivist who will place it in the library.

-Page containing recipes and ingredients from a 16th century register of the Jesuit novitiate at Sant'Andrea al Quirinale - document preserved in the Historical Archives of the Jesuit Euro-Mediterranean Province in Rome
+Fragment of an under-garment belonging to Saint Ignatius of Loyola, founder of the Society of Jesus - document preserved in the Historical Archives of the Jesuit Euro-Mediterranean Province in Rome

 Curiosities